 Direct payments support service

-Our Direct Payments Support Service can provide support, advice and guidance and support planning on Direct Payments.
+Our Direct Payments Support Service can provide support, advice and guidance and support planning on direct payments.
 For example, they provide assistance with employing and paying people to provide your care and with managing the paperwork.
 Their contact details are shown below.

 Direct payments user group

 The direct payments user group is a useful resource for advice and information for all current and prospective users of the direct payments scheme.
 Group members can provide mutual support and advice from a user's point of view.
+If you become a direct payments user, we will give you details of how to join this group.

 For advice and information, practical assistance and support, please contact your care manager/co-ordinator or you can contact the services listed below.
 You can also find out more details in the Direct Payments FAQ below.